-Presented here is the guide of Integrated Child Centre (IKC) De Eglantier Voorhof.
-In this guide (part A) you will find a detailed description of the services that the IKC offers you and your child (ren): education and childcare from 0 to 12 years.
+This is the guide of Integrated Child Centre (IKC) De Eglantier.
+In this guide (part A) you will find a detailed description of the services that the IKC offers you and your child(ren): education and childcare from 0 to 12 years.
 Together with the Calendar (part B) this contains all the information about the IKC.
 In this IKC guide you can discover what principles we stand for and how we work on the optimal development of children.
 How we deal with the differences between children, what we expect from parents and what parents can expect from us.

-Children, teachers, teaching staff and parents all learn and work together on de Eglantier Voorhof.

-This will allow our children to gain all kinds of personal skills that are important as a global citizen.
+Children, teachers, teaching staff and parents all learn and work together on de Eglantier.
+Our children will gain all kinds of personal skills that are important as a global citizen.